To see all upcoming and previously recorded webinars, please visit our Webinar Listing (member login required).

 2018 University of Wisconsin-Madison Distance Academy Webinar Series

-Below is an online education opportunity for SPS members who want a better understanding of Cardiovascular Physiology, Pharmacology and Safety.
+Below is an online education opportunity for SPS members who want a better understanding of CNS pharmacology targets and physiology.
 The course is organized and conducted by the Division of Pharmacy Professional Development, School of Pharmacy, University of Wisconsin-Madison, and is taught by SPS Members!

 $200 Discount for SPS members!!
 Check your email for a discount code to use at checkout (membership status is verified by SPS Headquarters)